The difficulties patients face

-I have also written about why discomfort (not desire) is the trigger for healthcare.
+In part one we have explained why discomfort (not desire) is the trigger for healthcare.
 I argued there that the reasons anyone buys healthcare are either to restore the well-functioning of mind and body or to get peace of mind against future health issues.

 Now, let’s consider the patient.

 The patient is, in principle, all of us.
 Almost every single human being will, sooner or later, consume healthcare.
 Some lucky ones will need it only mildly and occasionally.
-The ones living with some chronic conditions will need it intensively and continuously, throughout their entire lifetimes.
+The ones living with a chronic condition will need it intensively and continuously, throughout their lifetimes.

 Every patient finds herself across spectrums of helplessness and uncertainty.
 Take, for instance, a youngster with a cold.
 She faces a level of helplessness and uncertainty of a different kind than a senior lady with a metastatic cancer tumor.
 Nevertheless, both need help — they need care.